On the stabilization of embedded thickenings: Introduction

-where $\US$ is the usual (unreduced) suspension functor.
-We can precompose this map with the stabilization map to get a map
+where $\US$ is the usual unreduced suspension functor.
+Composition with the stabilization map gives the suspension map

-In what follows, we show that the map $c$ above induces a surjection on $\pi_0$ and, as a consequence of Theorem A, obtain our generalization of the Stabilization Theorem of Connolly and Williams:
+We will show that the map $c$ above induces a $\pi_0$ surjection and, as a consequence of Theorem \hyperref[thmA]{A}, obtain the desired generalization of the Stabilization Theorem of Connolly and Williams:

-\begin{thmB} Let $K$ be a homotopy finite complex with $\hodim(K) = k \leq n-3$.
+\begin{thmB} Let $K$ be a homotopy finite complex with $\dim(K)\leq k \leq n-3$.
 Assume that $f\:K \rightarrow S^n$ is an $r$--connected map of spaces, $r \geq 1$.
 Then the induced map

 is surjective for $n \geq 2(k-r)+3$ and injective for $n \geq 2(k-r)+4$. \end{thmB}